Chance Hymas: Professional career

 After finishing fifteenth overall in the 250 class at the final round of the 2022 AMA National Motocross Championship, Hymas competed in the first four rounds of the 250SX East class of the 2023 AMA Supercross Championship.
 All four outings showed Hymas' potential, as he finished in the top-ten each time, concluding with a sixth at the fourth round.
 The 2023 AMA National Motocross Championship was scheduled to be his first full-time campaign in the 250 class, however a torn Anterior cruciate ligament after the fourth round ended his season.
 Prior to his injury he had again had several noticeable results including a third place in the second race at the third round.

 Hymas started the 2024 season by finishing eighth in the 250SX East class of the 2024 AMA Supercross Championship, with a fifth at the penultimate round being his best result.
 He started the 2024 AMA National Motocross Championship strongly in the 250 class with a third place in the opening race.
 His good form continued with a second place in the first race at round two, before taking his first professional race win and overall podium at the third round.
 After another podium at the fourth round, Hymas would take his second race win and his first overall victory at the sixth round.
 With another podium coming at the final round of the series, Hymas finished fourth in the standings of the 250 class and was selected to represent his country in the 2024 Motocross des Nations.
 However, after picking up a knee injury at the first round of the 2024 SuperMotocross World Championship finals, Hymas had to withdraw from the team.

 Hymas came into the 2025 AMA Supercross Championship after recovering from the knee injury over winter and competed in the 250SX East class.
 During the season, he was able to pick up his first professional supercross win in muddy conditions in Foxborough.
 With no further podiums to his name, he would finish the championship in sixth.
 After showing speed in the first two rounds, Hymas put on a dominant display at the third round of the 2025 AMA National Motocross Championship, winning both races and defeating eventual champion Haiden Deegan.
 After finishing fourth overall at the following round, it was announced Hymas had torn his right Anterior cruciate ligament in the second race, with the need for surgery meaning his 2025 season was over.
+Hymas returned for the 250SX West class of the 2026 AMA Supercross Championship, where he finished second at the opening round.
+At the third round he was caught up in a first-turn pileup, resulting in a dislocated shoulder and torn labrum, ending his supercross season.